Ju

 Return to there [first location].

-Carry on with CL.
+Then, carry on with CL.

 11. CL to develop [Present/Problem state]

-found a number of spaces that knew about [Problem]
+Find a number of spaces that knew about [Problem]

 Find a space that knows what you would like to have happen in relation to [Problem]

-continue with CL
+Then, continue with CL.

 body * { color: inherit !important; }